darkknight68/hyperliquid-trading-bot/README.md

 ## Summary

 **Hyperliquid Trading Bot** delivers robust performance with minimal setup and no red tape.
 It's designed for both retail and power users seeking efficient automated futures trading on the Hyperliquid DEX.
-Just configure, run, and let it operate—no KYC, no complications.
+Just configure, run, and let it operate, no KYC, no complications.